valeriangalliat/virtualis-client/api.md

     Bar2: value

-I'll write these parameters ending with the `[x]` sequence, meant to be replaced with a number, from 0 to `Total` range.
+I'll write these parameters ending with the `[x]` sequence, meant to be replaced with a number, from 0 to `Total`:

+    Foo[x]
+    Bar[x]

 Types
 -----

-Some data types string formats are common in multiple parameters and are described here.
+Some custom types can be found in multiple parameters:

 <table>
   <thead>